-This policy will be reviewed by the Risk Management Committee as required from time to time and at least every three years.
+This policy will be reviewed by the Risk Management Committee as required from time to time and at least every three years to check that it is operating effectively and whether any changes are required to the policy.
 Any significant changes to this policy will be communicated to all Employees (and Associates where appropriate) by the method most practicable, including email updates and the provision of training where appropriate.
 The updated policy will be made available on the Ramsay intranet.